startxfr/sxapi-core/docs2/core/session.md

 Cookie transport allow you to get the session ID by reading the session ID from an http cookie.
-You can call you api's endpoint using a browser cookie and this session transport layer will be able to get the session ID and pass it to the configured backend to find the coresponding session.<br>
+You can call you api's endpoint using a browser cookie and this session transport type will be able to get the session ID and pass it to the configured backend to find the coresponding session.<br>
 This transport type is statefull as it create the cookie when required.
 Client is not in charge of persisting the session ID and giving it to the http Object used